5i1/symfony-study-blog/documentation/installation.md

 BASE_URL='http://localhost:8000'

 ```
+Obs:
-Obs: You can just make an copy from [.env.test](../.env.test) file and configure your own environment.
+You can just make an copy from [.env.test](../.env.test) file and configure your own environment.
+To generate the secret key parameter `APP_SECRET` access [here](http://nux.net/secret).

 ##### Install composer (only used the necessary dependences)